 Letter of Admission

-admission.
-Admission to a degree or certificate-granting program is
+Admission to a graduate degree or certificate-granting program is

-NOTE: Only Applications Processing has the authority to admit
+NOTE: Although academic departments must give approval before an admission offer is made, only CMU Applications Processing has the authority to admit

-graduate students.
-A letter of admission is valid for one year.
-If a
+NOTE: A Letter of Admission is valid for one year.
+If the

 student does not register for classes within one year after being

-admitted for graduate study, the student is required to reapply before
+admitted for graduate study, the student is required to reapply for graduate admission, and graduate admission is not guaranteed that following year.

 Students have one year to enroll in